lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/configuration-summaries.rst

 Presets
 -------

-When clicking on the “:guilabel:`Presets`” header of a soundfont in the :ref:`tree <tree>`, the preset configuration summary appears.
+When clicking on the :guilabel:`Presets` header of a soundfont in the :ref:`tree <tree>`, the preset configuration summary appears.

 .. figure:: images/conf_summary_preset.png